Employment Opportunities

 – Must be at least 18 years of age

-– Completion of at least 1-3 years of college education in the fields of environmental education, natural history interpretation, conservation biology, elementary education, or a related field.
+– Completion of at least 1-3 years of college education in the fields of environmental education, natural history interpretation, conservation biology, elementary education, or a related field preferred.
 Equivalent experience may be considered.

 – Prior experience working with young children